 — Carlo Ravelli

-Timing creates context and meaning.
-The moment you choose to press the button determines whether a gesture feels awkward or graceful, or whether an expression is revealed.
-It’s the instant when elements align: when a subject steps into the right space, the subject clears the horizon line, or a hand reaches exactly the right position.
+It’s the instant when elements align: a subject steps into the right space, clears a horizon line, or a hand reaches precisely the right position.

 Good timing isn’t luck.
 It’s attention.